-Editorial Norms for the Submission of Manuscripts
+Editorial Guidelines for the Submission of Manuscripts

-The Revista Latinoamericana de Herpetología is the main dissemination body of the Mexican Herpetological Society.
-Authors interested in publishing their work in the journal do not need to be members of the Sociedad Herpetológica Mexicana.
+The Revista Latinoamericana de Herpetología (ISSN: 2594-2158) is the main dissemination organ of the consortium of herpetology societies / associations among which are: Asociación Paraguaya de Herpetología, Asociación Red Chilena de Herpetología, Asociación Herpetológica Argentina, Sociedade Brasileira de Herpetologia, Asociación para la Investigación y Conservación de Anfibios y Reptiles A.C. and the Sociedad Herpetológica Mexicana A.C. de México.
+Authors interested in publishing their work in the journal do not need to be members of any of the mentioned societies.
 However, it is important to note that publication costs are covered with membership and subscription fees.
 Therefore, there is no cost in publishing in the RHL.
+Authors are not charged any submission or publishing fees.

 We accept manuscripts of: Systematics and Taxonomy, Biogeography, General Biology (biology of reproduction, physiology, morphology, etc.), Ecology, Ethology, Evolution, Management and Conservation.